-If you are a beneficial shareholder, and the Company or its agent has sent these materials to you, your name and address and information about your holdings of securities have been obtained in accordance with applicable securities regulatory requirements from the intermediary on your behalf.
-By choosing to send these materials to you directly, the Company (and not the intermediary holding on your behalf) has assumed responsibility for: (i) delivering these materials to you; and (ii) executing your proper voting instructions.
-Please return your voting instructions as specified in the VIF.
+If you are a NOBO and the Company or its agent has sent the Notice of Meeting and this Information Circular directly to you, your name, address and information about your holdings of securities have been obtained in accordance with applicable securities regulatory requirements from the Intermediary holding the securities on your behalf.
+By choosing to send such materials to you directly, the Company (and not the Intermediary holding on your behalf) has assumed responsibility for (i) delivering them to you; and (ii) executing your proper voting instructions.
+Please return your voting instructions as specified in the request for voting instructions.